 He will be providing extra veterinary support during the build phase for our new hospital.
 We hope that having a very experienced pair of hands at the clinic will enable Gil to expand the lameness clinics to three days per week, give Sam much needed support in the dental service and enable Richard and Jonathan to concentrate on keeping the surgical service running smoothly whilst building the new equine hospital.

-graduated in July 2014 in Turin Veterinary Medicine University in Italy, with a thesis about pelvic fracture diagnosis in horses by ultrasound.
-She is currently the Chief Intern and PA to the Clinical Director.
+Federica graduated in July 2014 in Turin Veterinary Medicine University in Italy, with a thesis about pelvic fracture diagnosis in horses by ultrasound.
+She is currently a joint Resident in Equine Sports Medicine and PA to the Clinical Director.
 Federica started her internship with Pool House in January 2015.
 As a student she always participated in the clinical activity within the equine hospital at her university.
 During her studies she did two externship in big reproduction centres in Belgium and at another large centre in the South of the UK.Federica’s main interests are anesthesia and diagnostic imaging, but does also enjoy all aspects of horse medicine.
 She has always worked with horses and at home lives her aging horse Vadoc.
 She is qualified to operate the practice’s Hallmarq MRI system.

 Roberto Rey Conejo